Other Treatment Specialties

 - Phase of Life Issues.
 The struggle to cope with life changes (such as divorce, retirement, illness, becoming an empty-nester) can create profound emotional reactions and challenges.

 - Process Control Disorders.
-The lack of ability to control participation in destructive behaviors such as gambling, substance use, and other process addictions can lead to profound consequences for a person’s social and professional life, health, financial and legal problems, and deep-seated feelings of shame.
+The lack of ability to control participation in destructive behaviors such as gambling, spending, and other process addictions can lead to profound consequences for a person’s social and professional life, health, financial and legal problems, and deep-seated feelings of shame.

 - Process Addictions.
-Process addictions encompass a wide range of damaging behaviors that threaten your emotional, interpersonal, physical, and financial well-being, including sex addiction, shopping addiction, internet addiction, and compulsive eating.
+Process addictions encompass a wide range of damaging behaviors that threaten your emotional, interpersonal, physical, and financial well-being, including shopping addiction, internet addiction, and compulsive eating.

 Secondary Diagnoses We Address During Treatment